r976/Ecommerce-Test-Shop/README.md

 # Ecommerce-Test-Shop
-Small UI Exercise for an ecommerce website
+Small UI Exercises for ecommerce websites
+A different mix of coding projects.
+Primarily for front end development.